cibi29/Weekly-Status-Update/README.md

 # Weekly-Status-Update
 This page will temporary reflect weekly updates on the project

+## Week 15
+* Haven't had much progress since I was traveling and had to work on applications.
+* Completed the old tasks with just machine translated data.
+Performance with translated data is slightly poorer than while using original wikipedia text - however, the drops in performance are not exactly consistent on all tasks - [Table](https://docs.google.com/document/d/1BosbwVuUhHlv8c7R_Nn0mEfLxs3gJ7xwp9GMrXYi3ts/edit)

 ## Week 14
 * As discussed last week, extrinsic tasks were performed in english to see if the results can be verified.
 * Comparison between embeddings trained on wikipedia dump and german to english translated corpora on three tasks -